-IT organisation ETAIL IT
+IT organisation: DETAIL IT

-Designate a network administrator responsible for computer security.
-Establish an IT charter policy to which all staff are committed.
-Annually educate reinforce with users the about computer security rules (security policy compliance, always locking the computer when it is not in use, etc.).

-- Create Establish procedures for change of users the arrival and departure of users (staff, trainees...), e.g. joining or leaving the company.
+- Designate a network administrator responsible for computer security. - Establish an IT policy to which all staff are committed.
+Annually reinforce with users the computer security rules (security policy compliance, always locking the computer when it is not in use, etc.). - Define a software update policy. - Establish procedures for change of users (staff, trainees...), e.g. joining or leaving the company.